Align Economic Development with Community Vision

 On an individual basis, Economic Development can mean very different things to different people.
-It is the City's goal to ensure economic development efforts are consistent with the goals that are expressed by the Community as a whole.
+It is the team's goal to ensure economic development efforts are consistent with the goals expressed by the Community as a whole.

-To that end, the City will conduct a significant community engagement campaign to align the City and the Arvada Economic Development Association's (AEDA) efforts with the information collected from this effort.
+To that end, the team will conduct a significant community engagement campaign to align the City and the Arvada Economic Development Association's (AEDA) efforts with the information collected from this effort.

 Over the past several decades the City has taken a more traditional path towards it's economic development efforts.
 These efforts include increasing the number of primary jobs, sales tax, and capital investment.

 However, with the total build out of the City rapidly approaching, land for both new development and redevelopment are at a premium.
 With limited opportunities available, the City efforts need to help customize the market forces to the community's overall vision of development and quality of life.